The question that keeps coming up, on Reddit and in my inbox, is some version of: which one should I actually start with?

 Get the Sprout only if it’s bundled below $40, or if you’re buying it as an introductory gift for someone who might not stick with the hobby.
 At $79 full price, the Harvest Lite beats it on basically every spec.

 What I’d skip entirely: buying the Sprout at regular price when the Harvest Lite exists.
 That’s the comparison nobody seems to mention in these posts, and it’s the one that should actually drive your decision.
+If you’re also looking at the Bounty as a step up, I break that down in my Bounty vs Harvest comparison .

 Is the AeroGarden Sprout worth it?